 Montana is home to hundreds of miles of world-class fly-fishing rivers and creeks.
 Choosing where to plan your fishing trip can feel like a monumental task, but Montana is Yellow Dog’s home and we know fly fishing in Montana.
 If you desire native trout in a wilderness river or access to a local brewpub once off the water or a lodge with a professionally trained chef and a first-class wine list, put our experience in Montana to work for you….and our knowledge and services are always free.
 That’s a win-win.

 With as much variety as we have, choosing how to fish Montana requires assistance.
-The best way to plan a trip is to call us and talk about options on fishing the same river or multiple rivers in one trip.
-But here’s some more food for thought.
+Here’s some more food for thought.

 One river and fish it intimately

 The Greek philosopher Heraclitus wrote, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
 Your Montana fishing guide may not expound Greek wisdom, but, they can surely show you a great experience and tie a two-fly rig fast enough to keep you fishing when the bite is on.

 Montana’s Bighorn, Missouri, and Smith Rivers are ideal for anglers who want a first-class fishing experience on the same river for multiple days.
 The Bighorn River is about 90 miles from Billings and is known for high fish counts and consistent hatches.
 Serviced by several destination lodges ranging from high-end to economy and a handful of regionally-recognized fly shops with motel-style lodging, the Bighorn River serves up something for every angler’s taste.
 Activities for non-anglers are limited and a Bighorn trip is best suited for anglers looking for a fishing-centric trip to a rural part of Montana.